 Remember: not every property you analyze will be perfect—no matter the classification.
 Most investments require at least some renovation work to get them ready for renters.
 Every rental property owner experiences resident turnover, vacancies, and ongoing maintenance costs.

-Understand Property Classes and Find the Right Properties With Seattle Property Management!
+Understand Neighborhood Classes and Find the Right Properties With Seattle Property Management!

 Mapping out the best real estate investment options starts by understanding property classifications and seeking out the experience of an expert Seattle property manager!
 Real Property Associates helps real estate investors research potential rentals and estimate returns.
 Our team is here to help you make smart decisions when growing and managing your rental properties in Seattle!
 Before you buy your next property, let us help you run the numbers and maximize your ROI.